Housing Benefits overpayments

 You will also receive an invoice which gives you an invoice number and tells you how to pay the overpayment.

-If you have an ongoing entitlement to Housing Benefit, we will make deductions from your weekly Housing Benefit in order to recover this overpayment.
+If you are getting Housing Benefit, we will normally reduce your benefit payments each week to recover the overpayment.
 You do not need to take any further action.

 Account name: Luton Borough Council